conestack/bdajax/README.rst

 driven by XML-attributes.
 Attributes are defined in its own XML namespace, placed in the XHTML markup.

-It provides basically three behaviors:
+The dispatcher basically provides two behaviors:

-- call functions

 - trigger events